Dr Darren Bull

-Therapy sessions are a therapeutic hour (50 minutes), two to three times per week.
+Therapy sessions are a therapeutic hour (50 minutes).

 Breaks/Inability to make a booked appointment/Endings

-Any agreement, verbal or written, to meet for an Initial Consultation or regular session is binding, so there is no cancellation or non-attendance option that will not be charnged.
-This is also true for a block booking of any number of sessions.
+Any agreement, verbal or written, to meet for an Initial Consultation or regular session is binding; there is no cancellation or non-attendance non-payment option; missed sessions will be charged.

-Once there is an agreement, vebally or written, to have weekly slot(s) your committment to this time is reflected both by your attendance and the session's payment, even if you cannot attend.
+Once there is an agreement, verbally or written, to have weekly slot(s) your commitment to this time is reflected both by your attendance and the session and their payment.